hooker01/FlipperZero-Payloads/README.md

 ## 🛠️ Notes

-- Scripts are Windows 10/11 compatible
+- Scripts are Windows 10/11 and some Windows 8.1 compatible
 - No admin privileges required unless noted
 - Customize intervals and delays inside each script where applicable